bsolomon1124/misc/azure/azure_notes.md

 - A "what you can expect" contract
 - SLAs also specify what happens if a service or product fails to perform to a governing SLA's specification
+- Free services (e.g. Container Registry, Azure Advisor, Azure Policy) do _not_ have a financially-backed SLA

 Characteristics of Azure SLAs: